IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/06_Whats_New_In_2013_Volume1.md

 			</td>

             <td>
-The support for the Knockout library in Ignite UI editor controls is intended to provide easy means for developers to use the Knockout library and its declarative syntax to instantiate and configure Ignite UI editors.
+The support for the Knockout library in %%ProductName%% editor controls is intended to provide easy means for developers to use the Knockout library and its declarative syntax to instantiate and configure %%ProductName%% editors.
 			</td>
         </tr>